synthetic-biology-group-cbs-montpellier/OSIRiS/README.md

 # OSIRiS
-Python script to obtain the recombination intermediate DNA sequences of an input from a list of serine integrases of interest.
+Python script to obtain the recombination intermediate DNA sequences of any DNA sequene based on a list of serine integrases of interest.